pycom/pydocs/content/gettingstarted/troubleshooting-guide.md

 Make sure you have the latest version of Pymakr and [Atom](https://atom.io)/[VSCode](https://code.visualstudio.com) installed.

-**Synchronising a project results in ‘Failed to allocate memory’ error**
+**Synchronising a project results in ‘Failed to allocate memory' error**

 Synchronising takes a bit of memory, so this error can occur when code running on the board already is taking a substantial amount of memory.